Insects And Other Invertebrates

 Exporting insects and other invertebrates

 However, if you are re-exporting invertebrates (both CITES or non-CITES listed), you need to obtain an import permit from the destination country before re-export is allowed.
+For CITES listed species, an export permit will also be required.

 The lists of animals listed under CITES can be found in the CITES appendices.